sidmohite/nimbus-astro/README.md

 The final data product is a file containing the hyperparameter samples and correpsonding log-posterior values.

-An example jupyter notebook demonstrating the basic inference and associated data are provided in the `examples/` directory in this repository.
+An example jupyter notebook demonstrating the basic inference and associated data is provided in the `examples/` directory in this repository.

 ## Citation